MasoudAsadzade/ContactAPI/README.md

 ```
 git clone https://github.com/MasoudAsadzade/ContactAPI
 ```
-* Run the following commands to install the required packages, run database migrations, and start the application on your local as your will.
+* Run the following commands to install the required packages, run, and start the application on your local as your will.
 ```
 Cd to {YourPath}\ContactAPI\ContactAPI.Web
 dotnet restore